 10. Reading and discussing class texts

 Read aloud from a shared text under the visualiser and pause to discuss vocabulary, punctuation, or meaning.
-You can even ask pupils to underline or annotate as you go.
+You can ask pupils to underline or annotate as you go.

 11. Building vocabulary banks together